Pennsylvania State University: Rankings

-The Academic Ranking of World Universities ranked Penn State between 101 and 150th among universities globally and between 42nd and 56th nationally for 2020.
+The Academic Ranking of World Universities ranked Penn State between 101st and 150th among universities globally and between 42nd and 56th nationally for 2020.
 U.S. News & World Report ranked the university tied for 63rd among national universities and tied for 23rd among public schools in the United States for 2021.
+In their national rankings for 2026, The Wall Street Journal ranked Penn State 431st and Washington Monthly ranked Penn State at 795th.

-In 2022, the university was ranked 96th in the QS World University Rankings.
+The university was ranked 92nd in the 2027 edition of the QS World University Rankings.
 The 2021 "World University Rankings" by Times Higher Education ranked the university as the 114th best university in the world.
 The 2021 Global University Ranking by CWTS Leiden Ranking ranked the university as 52nd-best university in the world and 18th in the U.S.